ryanroundhouse/mood-api/readme.md

 - Password reset functionality
 - CRUD operations for mood entries
 - Custom user activities for Pro and Enterprise users
-- Stripe integration for subscription management
+- Stripe and Google Play integration for subscription management
 - Data validation and error handling
 - Rate limiting for sensitive routes
 - Logging with Winston